perturbo-code/perturbo-workshop-2023/Hands-on4/README.md

 ### Output

-Each of the *efield-{efield value}* folders will contain a *gaas\_cdyna.h5* file with contains the distribution at all band and k point combinations for each time step.
+The two output files from the *dynamics-run* calculation are *gaas\_cdyna.h5* and *gaas_dynamics-run.yml*.
+However, all calculations will use the same cdyna file so the actual cdyna file is contained in *efield-0* folder and has a number of runs equal to the number of electric field strengths we calculate for.

 ## 4. dynamics-pp

 The final Perturbo calculation that must be run is *calc_mode=dynamics-pp*.
-This will give the average distribution as a function of energy and time.
+This will give the average distribution as a function of energy and time, as well as the drift velocity.

 Move to the dynamics-pp folder